Second version, updated for the 2018 Review. See change notes.

 If you are a maximizer, trying to do something hard, it's hopefully a bit obvious why this is important.
 It's hard enough to do hard things without having incoherent exploitable policies and wasted motion chasing inconsistent goals.

-If you're a satisficer, and you're basically living your life pretty chill and not stressing too much about it... it's less obvious that becoming a robust, coherent agent is the right call.
+If you're a satisficer, and you're basically living your life pretty chill and not stressing too much about it, it's less obvious that becoming a robust, coherent agent is useful.
 But I think you should at least consider it, because...

 The world is unpredictable

-The world is changing, rapidly, due to cultural clashes as well as new technology.
-Common wisdom can’t handle the 20th century, let alone a singularity.
+The world is changing rapidly, due to cultural clashes as well as new technology.
+Common wisdom can’t handle the 20th century, let alone the 21st, let alone a singularity.

 I feel comfortable making the claim: Your environment is almost certainly unpredictable enough that you will benefit from a coherent approach to solving novel problems.
 Understanding your goals and your strategy are vital.